wall-garden/.github/profile/readme.md

 A vegetable garden on the walls of the house.

-No pots, just a continous layers of soil so that roots can grow!
+No pots, just a continuous layer of soil so that roots can grow unrestricted!

 The purpose of the __Wall Garden__ is to: